albertcanales/learning-notes/books/clean-architecture.md

 It is the job of the Software Architect to ensure that structure is valued over behaviour, as by doing so, future changes will be applied much more easily.

+## Paradigm Overview

+Each paradigm restricts the programmer in a certain way, to prevent bad practices.
+Some paradigms:

+- Structured Programming: Restricts *direct transfer of control*.
+No gotos, only use of conditionals or loops to control the program flow
+- Object-Oriented Programming: Restricts *indirect transfer of control*.
+Reduces functionality on function pointers, improving use of polymorphism.
+- Functional programming: Restricts *assigment*.
+Forces immutability of symbols

+## Structured Programming